DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 IP prefixes 169.254.0.0/16 and fe80::/10 were reserved for this purpose.
 However, both IP versions have limitations that make link-local addresses unideal for usage with URI-based protocols.
-This document provides guidance for how best to enable such link-local connectivity in such protocols.
+This document provides guidance for how best to enable link-local connectivity in such protocols.
 This document also obsoletes RFC 6874, a previous attempt at solving this issue.

 --- middle

 # Introduction

+To simplify configuration of new hardware, manufacturers often print configuration URLs on labels to allow the user to reach the configuration page by copying the URL into their browser.
+This is often simplified further by encoding the URL in a QR code and asking the user to scan it with a smartphone.

 While the majority of IP networking uses globally routable addresses, those rely on addressing infrastructure that isn't always available.
 For example, two